 #include "Common.h"

-is included to perform packet transmission.
-Basic definitions such as application ID are described in "Common.h"
+<NWK_SIMPLE> is included to perform packet transmission.
+Basic definitions such as application ID are described in "Common.h".

 State Definitions

-corresponding to the following states is defined in Common.h
+The enumeration STATE corresponding to the following states is defined in Common.h.

 enum class STATE {